gsgrattan/Algorithms_SummerWork/README.md

         1) Tesseract Stacking: This is a 4D itertion of the Box Stacking Problem which in itself is an iteration of longest increasing subsequence
         2) Plane or Train:
         3) Best Metro Network: This is an abstraction of the Optimal Binary Search Tree problem.

+ NOTE: The zip files in the subdirectories are the zipped TeX files for the handouts.
+There are some instances where I have the TeX files on their own and others where they are in zipped folders.